Ana Toepel, Green Impact, January 2019

 #9: Consume Less

 When considering the mountains of trash generated during the holidays and in our national parks during the government shutdown, we can all consider buying less of everything.
 Focusing on “quality not quantity” could be a new green way of thinking.
 Other ideas include hanging onto your cellphone for more than two years.
-The production of a single cell phone creates as much carbon as a running a refrigerator for a year.
+The production of a single cell phone creates as much carbon as running a refrigerator for a year.
 Buying less clothes will reduce the sheer volume of textile waste and reduce environmental impacts of the textile industry.